Best Link Prospecting Tools for 2025: Top Expert Picks

 Pros:

-- It extracts email addresses and social media links directly from websites, so you’re not wasting time hunting for contact details.
+• It extracts email addresses and social media links directly from websites, so you won’t waste time hunting for contact details.

 Cons: